 If you have booked with Disney before, you know they have three different types of resorts.
 Value, moderate and deluxe.
 The Disney Vacation Club Villas are located only at the top tier deluxe resorts.
 These include all three resorts around the Magic Kingdom (Polynesian, Contemporary & Grand Floridian), Disney Beach Club (my favorite), Boardwalk, Animal Kingdom Lodge, Old Key West & Saratoga Springs.

 Over at Disneyland, you have the Grand Californian, and yes you can even book at Disney’s Hawaiian Resort, Disney’s Aulani.
 Now, for me I love these resorts, they are located close to the parks, the service, pools, and amenities are all top notch.
 However, if you are someone who is used to staying at a value resort, you might not save much money by booking a DVC Rental, basically, you will be getting upgraded for about the same price (which is pretty awesome too!)

 3) Most Amenities are included!

-- FREE transportation from the airport through Disney’s Magical Express (Florida only),
+- FREE transportation from the airport to Walt Disney World through Disney’s Magical Express (Florida only),

 - Magic Bands (Florida)